ereneroglum/sentinel2video/README.md

 ## Installation

-Use `pip install .`.
+Clone the repository and use `pip install .` to install the script.
 Alternatively you can use following commands to install dependencies in a virtual environment:

 ```bash